 To read more on the Broken Link Building techniques and also Brian’s own skyscraper technique, study another free guide of his: Link Building For SEO: The Definitive Guide.

-To complete your link building education from Brian, read also his post How to Get High Quality Backlinks in 2019 (7 New Strategies).
+To complete your link building education from Brian, read also his post How to Get High Quality Backlinks (7 New Strategies).

 You should read all three guides.
 There will be some overlaps, but this will just help you understand the subject better.
 Brian gives plenty or real life examples and scripts to use.
 Great stuff.